-This Lebanese style bulgur pilaf recipe is hearty, healthy and delicious; it is full of fiber & infinitely customizable – a meal the whole family will love!
+This Lebanese style Bulgur Pilaf recipe is hearty, healthy and delicious; it is full of fiber and infinitely customizable.
+Easy recipe for bulgur wheat.

-This Lebanese style bulgur wheat pilaf recipe is a hearty, healthy and delicious recipe.
-It’s full of fiber and infinitely customizable – a meal my hubby and kids are obsessed with!
+This Lebanese style Bulgur Pilaf recipe is a hearty, healthy and delicious recipe.
+It’s full of fiber and infinitely customizable however your family likes it!
 We eat it on its own with a spoon, with pita bread and olive oil like a dip, or as a starchy side with chicken or beef.

 What is bulgur (bulgar)?

 Compared to processed and refined carbohydrates, whole grains like bulgur wheat contain more filling fiber.
-They also have more vitamins and minerals that support weight loss, according to many weight loss experts.
+Bulgur is a fiber rich food which can improve digestion and gut health.
+It has fewer calories, less fat and more fiber than brown rice.
+And given its vitamins and minerals, bulgur can actually support weight loss, according to many weight loss experts.

 How do you make bulgur pilaf